Microsoft Project Review

 With the entry-level plan, you can work with a range of views.
 Users get a kanban board, a grid view and a timeline view (which is similar to Gantt charts).
 There’s also a “chart” section that gives you some basic tracking of the progress of your project.

-Inside each task, users can set due dates and task dependencies, so it’s clear what work you must do to complete other stages of the project.
+Inside each task, users can set due dates and task dependencies and use time-tracking features.
 If you need to share your project with others, you can do so by integrating Microsoft Teams.

 However, the entry-level plan seems to limit team members to viewing a project, rather than allowing them to interact with it.